 The success of the album is no surprise, with Sheeran appearing almost everywhere and dominating the charts and radio airwaves with his hit song “Sing”, and his slower love ballad “One”.
 The Official Charts Company released data on Sunday that revealed Sheeran’s X outsold Coldplay’s Ghost Stories in its opening week back in May by almost 14,000 copies.
 The album has of course gone straight to No. 1 on the Official Albums Chart.

-Sheeran released “X” on June 23, but before then he released a single from the song daily.
+Sheeran released X on June 23, but before the release, he released a single from the record daily.
 The 23-year-old singer has seen much success from the single “Sing.”
-The song was co-written and co-produced by Pharrell Williams and delivered a different style than the songs he is known for from his debut album, particularly his Grammy Award-nominated pop song “The A Team.”
-The song itself soared to No. 1 in the U.K. and is currently No. 13 on the Billboard singles chart.
+The song was co-written and co-produced by Pharrell Williams and delivered a different style than the songs he became known for off his debut album, particularly his Grammy Award-nominated pop song, “The A Team.”
+The song itself soared to No. 1 in the U.K. and is currently sitting at No. 13 on the Billboard singles chart.